 - Citizenship: Only Indian citizens are eligible to apply through the MEA.
 (OCI/PIO cardholders are not eligible for the government-organized Yatra).

-- Passport Validity: A valid Indian passport with an expiry date no earlier than March 1, 2027, is required.
+- Passport Validity: Applicants must have a valid Indian passport with an expiry date no earlier than

 Estimated Costs